JatinKhare/DSP-2020-JK/WEEK- 04/README.md

 # Concept
 1. Moving Average filter is applied to smooth the signal and remove high frequency components (noise)
-2. Find out the DFT of the signal and find the index k for which magnitude response is maximum.
-3. Take the first peak in magnitude response.
+2. Find out the DFT of the signal and find the index k for which we get the first peak in magnitude response.

 The corresponding frequency for a k index is-